Last Updated on

 The American International Rattlesnake Museum

 The best way to come face to face with a rattlesnake is to visit this local museum located in the heart of Old Town.
 This fun, educational experience also includes scorpions, lizards, a gila monster and some resident tortoises with free rein of the building.
 This museum features loads of creepy-crawly things for kids to do in Albuquerque.

 Actually one of the most unique things to do in Albuquerque that even most residents aren’t aware of is to visit the enormous slithering rattlesnake sculpture hidden in plain sight right in the city.
-For more information on this elusive sculpture and other unique attractions check out our article Free Things To Do in Albuquerque.
+For more information on this elusive sculpture and other attractions check out the box above for a link to plenty of free things to do in Albuquerque.